ietf-wg-masque/wg-materials/ietf112/minutes.md

 ### [HTTP Datagram PING](https://datatracker.ietf.org/doc/draft-schwartz-masque-h3-datagram-ping/)

-**Ben Schwartz**: individual, non-adopted draft, wrt PMTUD **Ben**: very much ented on the Datagram Format Type (if that setup changes, this also needs to change of course) **Ben**: PINGs are opaque datagrams to intermediaries.
+**Ben Schwartz**: Individual, non-adopted draft, wrt PMTUD **Ben**: Very much ented on the Datagram Format Type (if that setup changes, this also needs to change of course) **Ben**: PINGs are opaque datagrams to intermediaries.
 Each contains even number and padding, response contains next number and no padding
 **Ben**: Enables DPLPMTUD for CONNECT-IP (needs some minimum MTU).
 However, a very general feature that's also useful for anything using HTTP Datagrams.
 Can also be used for latency/loss rate measurements.